bogdart/bogdart.github.io/index.md

 ---
 layout: home
+title: Welcome

 ---

-# Welcome

-Applied data scientist who loves new AI.
-If there’s a fresh model or tool, I’m probably testing it.
+Hi, I'm Artem Bogdanov, applied data scientist who loves new AI.
+If there’s a fresh model or a new tool, I’m probably testing it.

+## What I do

+ - Work with data to prepare inputs and insights.

+ - Build AI tools to solve real problems.

+ - Test new AI models and techniques.

+ - Deploy AI solutions and make them better.

 ## Connect With Me